-The SQL Server Installation Wizard provides a single feature tree for an in-place upgrade of SQL Server components to SQL Server 2017.
+The SQL Server Installation Wizard provides a single feature tree for an in-place upgrade of SQL Server components to the latest version of SQL Server.

 For many production and some development environments, a new installation upgrade or a rolling upgrade is more appropriate than an in-place upgrade.
-For more information regarding upgrade methods, see Choose a Database Engine Upgrade Method, Upgrade Data Quality Services, Upgrade Integration Services, Upgrade Master Data Services, Upgrade and Migrate Reporting Services, Upgrade Analysis Services and Upgrade Power Pivot for SharePoint.
+For more information regarding upgrade methods, see:

 You must run Setup as an administrator.
 If you install SQL Server from a remote share, you must use a domain account that has read and execute permissions on the remote share, and is a local administrator.